• Skip to primary navigation

 • Dry white wine - Red meat generally requires red wine but this recipe works perfectly with white wine or vermouth.
 Use any type of white wine that you would happily drink.

-• Cheese - Use your favorite hard cheese but pecorino or parmesan are the best options for pasta dishes.
+• Cheese - Use your favorite hard cheese but pecorino cheese or parmesan cheese are the best options for pasta dishes.
 Try and avoid ready-grated cheese as it contains preservatives and they don't melt together as well when cooking.

 Brown the Meat